myris3/cvat_tdt4265/scripts/README.txt

 Run python create_tasks.py <video_dir> <admin_username> <admin_pwd> to automatically generate the tasks for the client.

-RUN python annotate_all.py <admin_username> <admin_password> to start auto annotation on all tasks using the built in MASK_RCNN model.
+Run python annotate_all.py <admin_username> <admin_password> to start auto annotation on all tasks using the built in MASK_RCNN model.

 Run create_superuser.sh to create a superuser for cvat.

+Run python get_tasks.py <username> <password> to print a list of all tasks on server.

 Run cvat_shell.sh to enter the cvat container in bash, for debugging.